pachyderm/pachyderm/examples/opencv/README.md

 ```

 While the mount is up navigate to [`file:///tmp/pfs`](file:///tmp/pfs) in your
 web browser.
-Here you can browse the contents of pfs.
+Here you can browse the contents of pfs which should be the raw
+images and the results of the edge detection.

 ## Stream More Data In